nigarixx/Learning-C/README.md

 17.c - N number of values in an array and displaying it in reverse order.

 18.c - Sum of all elements of the array.

+19.c - Checking which number nearest to the value 100 among two given integers.

+20.c - Display the pattern like pyramid using the alphabet.